 All pupils learn at different rates and there are many factors that influence achievement and attainment.
 Many pupils, at some time in their school career, may experience difficulties which pose barriers to learning and these may be long or short term.
 Not all pupils with disabilities have special educational needs and not all pupils with SEN meet the definition of disability; the policy covers all of these pupils.

 Inclusion at Goldthorpe Primary School aims to reduce educational failure and maximise potential for all children by supporting children’s holistic development and helping to remove barriers to achievement.
 We will provide effective learning opportunities for all children based on their individual needs.

 Children have Special Educational Needs if they have a learning difficulty which calls for special educational provision to be made for them above their peers.

 Our SEND policy details how we aim to ensure that necessary provision is made for any pupil who has SEND and those needs are made known to all staff who work with them (available from the school office).

-Mr. Riby is our Inclusion Leader which includes the role of SENCO.
-He is available to answer any questions you may have and you can contact him via email at [email protected], via phone on 01709 892044, or can arrange an appointment with him via the school office.
-Our Inclusion Governor is Mrs. Ward.
-Please click here for our policies and SEND information report.
+Mrs Wake is our SENCO.
+She is available to answer any questions you may have and you can contact her via email at [email protected], via phone on 01709 892044, or can arrange an appointment with her via the school office.

 If a child is identified who is not making adequate progress they will be placed on our SEN register as a child who receives SEN support.
 Parents will be invited in to school to discuss what intervention will be put in place to ensure your child makes adequate progress.
 This may include: